emacs-lsp/dap-mode/docs/page/configuration.md

     always be specified using its *pid*.

-    **Note**: on Linux this is achieved using the [ptrace syscall](https://www.man7.org/linux/man-pages/man2/ptrace.2.html "ptrace syscall man page") wrapped inside the gdb tool.
-Which mean below additional steps are also need to be done as well:
+    **Note**: on Linux this is achieved using the [ptrace syscall](https://www.man7.org/linux/man-pages/man2/ptrace.2.html "ptrace syscall man page") wrapped inside the GDB tool, which means that for distributions that enable YAMA (e.g. Ubuntu) some additional steps may be necessary:
       - Install GDB.
       - Turn on classic ptrace permission
         ```bash